@ gelash mit.edu

 working with Prof. Nir Shavit.

-I work on concurrent data-structures and algorithms in both
+I work on the complexity of randomized concurrent algorithms

 Math comes in many flavors.
 Here is my second favourite proof, but instead of the Handshaking Lemma,

 let us call edges doors and triangles rooms.
 Imagine entering the big triangle through an outer door.

 Every room we enter, either it is the promised triangle, or it has exactly one more, unexplored door.